Our Association is international

 From Diarra to the New Article 17: Regulatory Reform and Collective Dialogue

 This session will revisit the Lassana Diarra case as a key turning point in the legal debate surrounding contract termination, just cause, and transfer-related restrictions.
-It will examine how the CJEU’s condemnation of FIFA’s regulatory framework laid the groundwork for the ongoing class action in the Netherlands, and how these developments relate to FIFA’s anticipated reform of Article 17 of the RSTP.
+It will examine how the CJEU’s findings on the lawfulness of elements FIFA’s regulatory framework led to the ongoing class action in the Netherlands and Diarra’s claim for substantial compensation.
+We will address how these developments relate to FIFA’s anticipated further reform of Article 17 of the RSTP.
 Participants will reflect on whether the future of contractual stability should lie in unilateral regulation, negotiated agreements, or a hybrid model, and what role EU legal principles and player-led collective action may continue to play in driving structural reform.

 Panel 8